TriKro/rsb-content/part5-generative_product_research/solution-interview.md

 For a larger $ value product, the solution interview may feel like a consultative sale.
 Nonetheless, it's primarily a research tool to help adjust or customize a product to real customer needs.

 Like other types of customer interviews, solution interviews are best done in pairs.
 One person takes notes during the interview.
-The other actually asks the questions and focusses on building rapport with the user.
+The other actually asks the questions and focuses on building rapport with the user.

 ### Time Commitment and Resources